amorist/awesome/README.md

 - [deno_storage](https://github.com/axetroy/deno_storage) - implementation of localStorage and sessionStorage for Deno
 - [electron-react-typescript](https://github.com/Robinfr/electron-react-typescript) - Electron boilerplate with React, Redux, and TypeScript
 - [checkout](https://github.com/actions/checkout) - Action for checking out a repo
-- [BoostNote.next](https://github.com/BoostIO/BoostNote.next) - An intuitive and stylish markdown editor for the developers.
+- [BoostNote.next](https://github.com/BoostIO/BoostNote.next) - An intuitive and stylish markdown note app for the developers.
 - [sign-action](https://github.com/jeffrafter/sign-action) - A GitHub Action which allows users to reply to an issue with a comment to sign a petition.
 - [expo-cli](https://github.com/expo/expo-cli) - Tools for making Expo apps
 - [material-ui-pickers](https://github.com/mui-org/material-ui-pickers) - Date & Time pickers, built with ❤️ for @material-ui/core